sisl/astra-rl/docs/tutorials/customizing_training/trainers.md

 The base trainer in `astra_rl/training/trainer.py` is responsible for:

-1. **Optimizer setup** — creates the optimizer that updates the attacker’s weights.
+1. **Optimizer setup** — creates the optimizer that updates the auditor's weights.
 2. **Harness orchestration** — uses the **Harness** to collect rollouts and feed batches to your **Algorithm** (solver).
 3. **Main training loop** — calls `train()` to iterate for `training_steps`.